campbell000/blog/content/articles/how-to-tell-if-an-anime-is-awful.md

 * Dozens of cheaply-produced light-novel adaptations
 * Romantic-comedy harems
 * Videogame / High-fantasy / <a href="https://en.wikipedia.org/wiki/Isekai">Isekai</a>
-* Videogame / High-fantasy / "Isakai", but subverted for comedic effect
+* Videogame / High-fantasy / Isakai, but subverted for comedic effect
 * Cute girls doing cute things

-These ideas were once novel and exciting.
-But now they're not.
+These ideas were once novel and exciting, but now they're not.
 We see these kinds of show every single anime season, with the same kinds of "safe" character archetypes, conventions, and plot beats.
 I'm not saying that these genres produce inherently bad anime, but I don't think one can argue with me that there's nothing unique, novel, or exciting about any of these kinds of genres.
 They're played out.
 Stale.

 This isn't because the anime industry has "lost its touch": I'm sure that there's just as many eager and creative people in the industry today as there was in the 80's, 90's and 2000's.
 But the cost of failure is much higher, so as a result, we get the same kinds of shows every season because they tend to be an easy sell to the otaku audience, who tend to buy vastly-overpriced merchandise (character figurines, blue-rays, etc).

 Since money-making has become an unfortunate necessity for many of these anime studios to survive, they've had to make creative decisions that negatively impact the quality of their anime.

 ## How To Tell if An Anime Isn't Worth Your Time
 So, how can you tell if an anime has fallen victim to the pressures of making money, and therefore isn't worth your time?
 Below, I'll outline three major "Red Flags" to watch out for.
 All of them, I argue, are implemented in major mainstream anime with the sole purpose of making money, and their mere presence in an anime significantly detracts from its quality.
-Upon detecting one of these red flags, I'd recommend that you spend your precious time on a different anime.
+Upon detecting one of these red flags, I'd recommend that you spend your precious time on something else.

 ## Red Flag #1: Waifu Baiting
 For those that don't know, "waifu" is a term used to refer to a female character that one would consider to be "wife material" ("waifu" being a phonetically-japanese pronunciation of the word "wife").
 Fans of anime like to debate and discuss which waifu of their favorite anime is "the best waifu", and these discussions can go on for days/months/years.
 I don't engage in these debates, but as an outsider, I consider them to be harmless fun.
 You may argue that it's female objectification, but [women engage in similar activities](http://www.dailytoreador.com/archives/twilight-objectifies-men/article_ec0aff2e-32da-516d-b826-da34c1e5be6c.html), and as long as we all recognize that real human beings should be treated with much more respect than these fictional characters, then I don't think it's an issue.